Introduction

 Road closures for special events are provided under Section 21 of the Town Police Clauses Act 1847.
 These events can vary in size from a small village fête to a large carnival, festival or procession.

-See our Apply for a temporary road closure for an event page for more information.
+See our Closing a road for an event page for more information.

 Events on council land